Regina-Bass/movieApp/README.md

 <img src="http://g.recordit.co/II9PLwpfm7.gif" width=250><br>

 ### Notes
-In Flix Part 2 I learned about
+In Flix Part 2 I learned about:
 - Collection Views
 - Aspect Fill
 - Show Navigation
 - `deselectRow`

-I also learned that there are functions within API such as the 'Get Similar Movies' that we used for the superhero tab that takes in a variable and assembles information for you (*Not the same as Reccommendations).
+I also learned that there are functions within API such as the 'Get Similar Movies' that we used for the superhero tab that takes in a variable and assembles information for you (*Not the same as Reccommendations*).

 ---